laurentknauss/bcrypt_hashing_algorithm/README.md

 	a printable string.
 The base64 encoding scheme makes it easier to store and compare bcrypt hashes.
 	The length of a bcrypt hash is usually 60 characters when encoded in base64.

+For example, a bcrypt hash might look something like this (note that the actual value will vary each time the code is run):

+`$2a$10$eoa9l1DqC8Y3v9.h1OJRTeSJoZ4m8Cw2VhsMmC34oNlyin9G47DSa`

+Breaking down the components:

+$2a$: This prefix indicates the bcrypt algorithm version used (2a in this case, which is the current version).
+10$: This indicates the cost factor used for key derivation. eoa9l1DqC8Y3v9.h1OJRTe: This part represents the salt used for hashing.
+SJoZ4m8Cw2VhsMmC34oNlyin9G47DSa: The actual hash value.
+When verifying a bcrypt hash, the bcrypt library automatically extracts the necessary information from the hash to perform the verification process correctly.
+The bcrypt.CompareHashAndPassword function in Go, for example, is used to compare a plain text password with a bcrypt hash during the authentication process.